appsmithorg/appsmith/CONTRIBUTING.md

 5. Create an issue referencing the pull request.
 This ensures that we can track the bug being fixed or feature being added easily.

-## 👨‍💻 How to set up local development
+## 👨‍💻 Setting up local development

 ### Client
 Appsmith's client (UI/frontend) uses the ReactJS library and Typescript.
 The application also uses libraries like react-redux and redux-saga for workflows.